StarPlayrX/bigmac/README.md

 ### Clean install working with 11.0.1 RC2. (it will booted at least three times.
 If you have a 3,1. let this for maybe 5 times before stopping it.
 On 3,1 it will reboot for Radeon Video or Telemetry.
 Stop it after 5+ times and reboot back to your old system and apply the post install.

 Recommend leaving authenticated-root on to try to avoid booting off the unsigned apfs snapshot.
 Which tends to get locked if it boots from it.
-It is possible to remove the snapshot by cloning it using ASR provided the disk is also not sealed with BigMac preinstall script avoids the sealant.
+It is possible to remove the snapshot by cloning it using ASR provided the disk is also not sealed.
+BigMac's preinstall script avoids the disk from getting sealed thanks for ASentientBot and BarryKN.

 ## Update: Currently only clean installs to a JHFS+ disk is supported; it gets reformatted to APFS during the install.
 APFS direct installs currently do not work.
 There is a secondary check that needs to be bypassed.
 Apple's Migration tool can be used to migrate data from another disk, or use a separate drive for your data.